TrueFargo/Ai3MS-Skipr/THR36/SKIPR-THR36-CAN.md

 ### Nothing works at all!

 Check your wires and connections, especially, at SKIPR part.
 I use dupont connectors, each cut from one corner.
+Also, think about usb connection for data, some people say it more stable and you easily can solder it to THR.
+For some slinger beds THR good working on CAN bus, but more complex coreXY may need a higher bitrates.

 Other configs and pinouts can be found on the MKS github